Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation

-for any $\bx \in \R^{d}$, where $\hat{\bbeta}^{(\tau)}_{\alpha=0}$ is the minimizer in \eqref{eq:beta_minimizer} with $\alpha = 0$. \end{theorem}
+for any $\bx \in \R^{d}$, where $\hat{\bbeta}^{(\tau)}_{\alpha=0}$ is the minimizer in \eqref{eq:beta_minimizer} with $\alpha^{(\tau)} = 0$. \end{theorem}

 Since \eqref{eq:recurrent_y} and \eqref{eq:recurrent_f} are expressed only in terms of $\bK$, $(\bK + \lambda \bI_n)^\inv$, and $\kappa(\bx, \bX)$ we are able to calculate the predictions for the training data as well as for any $\bx \in \R^{d}$ based merely on the initial fit ($\tau = 1$) without the need for any additional fits.
-Hence, despite the calculations of $\bK$, $\kappa(\bx, \bX)$ and especially $(\bK + \lambda \bI_n)^\inv$ being (potentially) highly computationally demanding, when obtained, we can calculate any distillation step directly by the equations in Theorem \ref{thm:unroll_Yt}.
+Hence, despite the calculations of $\bK$, $\kappa(\bx, \bX)$, and especially $(\bK + \lambda \bI_n)^\inv$ being (potentially) highly computationally demanding, when obtained, we can calculate any distillation step directly by the equations in Theorem \ref{thm:unroll_Yt}.
 Furthermore, predictions at step $\tau$ can be seen as a weighted combination of two classical ridge regression solutions, based on the original targets and the predicted targets from step $\tau-1$, respectively.
-However, since $f(\cdot, \hat{\bbeta}^{(\tau)}_{\alpha=0})$ depend on $\alpha$ through $\by^{(\tau-1)}$, choosing $\alpha$ is non-trivial.
-We explore these dynamics in Section \ref{sec:infinite_steps}.
-Finally, as will be shown in the subsequent sections, Theorem \ref{thm:unroll_Yt} also allow us to analyse the regularization that self-distillation progressively impose on the solutions.
+However, choosing appropriate $\alpha^{(t)}$ for $t = 2, \dots, \tau$ is non-trivial.
+We explore these dynamics in Section \ref{sec:optimal_alpha} and \ref{sec:infinite_steps}.
+First, we use Theorem \ref{thm:unroll_Yt} to analyse the regularization that self-distillation progressively impose on the solutions.